web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 #### Testdriver

-The testdriver requires support of event processing, and exposing it as an API.
+The testdriver requires support of bidi actions, aevent processing, and exposing it as an API.

 ##### Testdriver API